-- expenses incurred under agreements with third parties, including CROs that conduct research and development and preclinical activities on our behalf, and the cost of consultants and CMOs that manufacture drug products for use in our preclinical studies and clinical trials; - employee-related expenses including salaries, benefits and stock-based compensation expense; - the cost of lab supplies and acquiring, developing and manufacturing preclinical and clinical study materials; - the cost of genetic sequencing of potential patients in clinical studies; and facilities, depreciation, and other expenses, which include rent and maintenance of facilities, insurance and other operating costs.
+- expenses incurred under agreements with third parties, including CROs that conduct research and development and preclinical activities on our behalf, and the cost of consultants and CMOs that manufacture drug products for use in our preclinical studies and clinical trials; - employee-related expenses including salaries, benefits and stock-based compensation expense; - the cost of lab supplies and acquiring, developing and manufacturing preclinical and clinical study materials; - the cost of genetic sequencing of potential patients in clinical studies; and - facilities, depreciation, and other expenses, which include rent and maintenance of facilities, insurance and other operating costs. - Acquired in process research and development costs associated with the acquisition of Xinvento B.V., or Xinvento.